brian32768/map46/taxlots/README.md

 # Get some taxlots

-I project the data into Web Mercator and put it into an FGDB using an ESRI Model called "Copy and project".
-I was forced to export the data to GEOJSON using GDAL because ESRI tools fail.
-The file taxlots.json contains the data.

-FIXME I should strip unused attributes.
+An earlier version of this demo used a JSON file, which is probably a good idea.
+This one uses a WFS service that you probably don't have access to.
+Sorry.

 # Test it

-NB from cmd not bash.

- npm test
+ npm start

-Running npm test loads parcel (see package.json 'scripts' section.) and the set up there launches a brower but this is the URL
+Running npm start loads parcel (see package.json 'scripts' section.) and the set up there launches a browser but this is the URL

  http://localhost:1234/

-Use

- npm testnc

-to run without launching Chrome.